jfw2855/BioInv_Project/README.md

 ## Stretch goals
 - create a log section
+- have a note section for the edited/deleted samples to log a message for reason for modifying sample (commented log section)
+- The application will have the capability to have multiple storage locations (freezers, ambient, cold room)
-- add a feature to save experiments to samples
+- add a feature to upload/save experiments and have them linked to samples